HarveyyyHou/Data-Analysis-Portfolio/README.md

 2025 July:
 The Ontario Clustering Project is done and updated.
 Multi-Feature Hierarchical Clustering with 5 clusters.
 Data Cleaned with Excel Power Query and Python.
 Currently finalizing interactive Power BI dashboard.

+2025 Aug 4th:
-Key findings:
+Dashboard for Ontario Clustering Project done and updated Key findings:
 - Most Education, Health Care and Child care projects only have "Other funding", and these projects have higher budgets.
 - Most Community projects have the lower budgets and receives both federal and municiple funding.